 - Health Certificate:

 Before purchasing a Pug, it is essential to confirm its health.
 Obtaining a health certificate—a written declaration from a qualified veterinarian confirming that the Pug has undergone testing and is free of infectious or contagious diseases—is one way to accomplish this.
-A health certificate is recommended to be obtained when purchasing a new pet, in addition to being required when travelling with your Pug.
-The guarantee that your Pug has been examined by a licenced professional and has been deemed healthy may be found in this document.
+A health certificate is recommended to be obtained when purchasing a new pet, in addition to being required when traveling with your Pug.
+The guarantee that your Pug has been examined by a licensed professional and has been deemed healthy may be found in this document.